 - (a) The outbreak of Coronavirus Disease 2019 (COVID-19) in early 2020 has affected the business and economic environments of the Company.
 The governments and various private corporations have taken different measures to prevent the spread of the virus such as travel bans, quarantines, closures of non-essential services, social distancing and home quarantine requirements which impacted consumers' spending pattern and the Company's operations directly or indirectly.
-As a result, the COVID-19 pandemic impacted the Company's financial statements for investments in quoted shares.
-However, given the unpredictability associated with the COVID-19 pandemic and any further contingency measures that may be put in place by the governments and various private corporations, the potential financial impact of the COVID-19 pandemic on the Company's 2021 financial statements could not be reasonably quantified at this juncture. - (b) The Company has filed a Judicial Review in the High Court of Malaya Kuala Lumpur on 2 March 2020 to review the decision made by Securities Commission ("SC") in respect of the 20% shareholding limit as provided under Paragraph 3.7.1 (iii) of Securities Commission Guidelines for Public Offerings of Securities of Closed-end Funds and Paragraph 7.40 of Bursa Malaysia Securities Berhad Main Market Listing Requirements ("JR").
-The JR directly concerns the acquisitions of shares of the Company by City of London Investment Management Limited ("CLIM") to which CLIM has increased their shareholdings in the Company to above 20%.
-Leave to commence the JR was granted by the High Court on 30 July 2020 and the JR is fixed for hearing on 12 January 2021.
+Notwithstanding, the COVID-19 pandemic, the Company NAV for the current reporting period has increased by 21.12% compared with preceding year corresponding quarter.
+However, given the unpredictability associated with the COVID-19 pandemic and any further contingency measures that may be put in place by the governments and various private corporations, the potential financial impact of the COVID-19 pandemic on the Company's 2022 financial statements could not be reasonably quantified at this junction. - (b) Further to the updates on the Judicial Review in the first quarter report ended 31 August 2021, the High Court has dismissed the application for Judicial Review on the grounds that the Judicial Review was not a suitable mode to determine this dispute.
+The High Court did not make any determination on the issue of whether CLIM is a shareholder of ICAP.
+Subsequently, ICAP initiated a civil action against CLIM.
+The Originating Summons and Affidavit in Support has been filed to the High Court of Malaya Kuala Lumpur on 11 November 2021 and served on CLIM on 12 November 2021 (Originating Summons No. WA-24NCC-517-11/2021).
+The Originating Summons was fixed for case management on 29 November 2021.